-- Added constructor to NoInitialContextException that accepts an explanation string. - Added SchemaViolationException for reporting schema-related problems. - Renamed java.naming.directory.SearchTimeLimitExceededException to java.naming.Time-LimitExceededException so that it can be used by the java.naming package.
-Added java.naming.Limi-tExceededException, which is the super class of TimeLimitExceededException and SizeLimitExceededException (new as well). - To assist in debugging and displaying classes, added AttributeSet.toString(), Binding.toString(), SearchResult.toString(). - Clarified semantics of the overloaded form of search() that accepts a matching attribute set (AttributeSet).
+- SearchConstraints now implements java.io.Serializable. - Added ReferralException.skipReferrals() to allow application to skip individual referrals. - Added constructor to NoInitialContextException that accepts an explanation string. - Added SchemaViolationException for reporting schema-related problems. - Renamed java.naming.directory.SearchTimeLimitExceededException to java.naming.Time-LimitExceededException so that it can be used by the java.naming package.
+Added java.naming.LimitExceededException, which is the super class of TimeLimitExceededException and SizeLimitExceededException (new as well). - To assist in debugging and displaying classes, added AttributeSet.toString(), Binding.toString(), SearchResult.toString(). - Clarified semantics of the overloaded form of search() that accepts a matching attribute set (AttributeSet).
 If the matching attribute set is null or empty, return all the objects in the target context. - AttributeSet now implements Cloneable, and has a clone() method.